neutron37/susudoio/README.md

 ## Potentially annoying security tips:

 Use a Yubikey for your admin / sudo authentication.
 Heck, use a different one for your non-admin authentication.
 Use FileVault!
-Try not to trust brew, docker, npm, etc too blindly.
-Re-install everything from scratch often.
-Daily if possible.
+Try not to blindly trust brew, docker, npm, or package manager x.
+Re-install everything from scratch often, daily if possible.

 ## Up next: